 Once you’ve chosen Birmingham as your Study Abroad destination you can apply online.
 If you’re an Erasmus or International Exchange Student, your home university will nominate you first and when your nomination has been approved, you will be sent the link to our application form.

 When applying, you will need to upload the following supporting documentation:

 - A copy of an official transcript showing the courses taken and grades;

-- A copy of your passport/ID photo page;
+- A copy of your valid passport/ID photo page;

 - Evidence of English Language (if applicable).

 To support you with your application, we have created a Guide to completing the application, an application FAQ for Erasmus students, an application FAQ for International Exchange students and a Step by Step Process Checklist for all Study Abroad, Erasmus and International Exchange students.

 Once you have been made an offer of a place you will receive an offer letter.
 All of the information that you require prior to your arrival at the University will be sent to you electronically or it will be available on-line.
 You can also visit the Welcome pages on the University's website which contain useful information for students starting at Birmingham.

 All students who have had an offer will be sent full details of the orientation events by email.
 It is important that you check your emails regularly, as some of our events will be tailored individually for you.

 In order to undertake an exchange programme at the University, Study Abroad and Exchange students will need to demonstrate a suitable level of English proficiency.

 To assess the student's English language level we will look at the following:

 Nationals from EU / EEA and Switzerland

 - COUNTRY SPECIFIC QUALIFICATIONS ACCEPTED AS PROOF OF ENGLISH LEVEL:

 |Partner Country|| Qualification|| Minimum score / grade required in 'English'|